GuideUpdated March 26, 2026

 20 min readWritten by a therapist

-Written by a Registered Psychotherapist in private practice, navigating the same shifts described here.
+Written by a Registered Psychotherapist in private practice.
 This guide is not sponsored and is not affiliated with any marketing agency.
-The recommendations are based on publicly available data and direct experience.

 Quick Answer